ilpeppino/barcode-scanner/README.md

    - Use Cloudflare Access for optional auth, caching, WAF.
    - Result: browser sees HTTPS, container stays simple.

-2. **Direct TLS**
-   - Obtain cert/key (`Let’s Encrypt`, Hostinger SSL manager, mkcert).
-   - Place as `certs/dsplay418.crt` + `certs/dsplay418.key`.
-   - Container already launches gunicorn with `--certfile/--keyfile`; just mount the files read-only.

-3. **mkcert for LAN testing**
+2. **mkcert for LAN testing**
    - `mkcert <nas-hostname>`
-   - Install mkcert CA on iOS/Android for trusted HTTPS over LAN.
+   - Install mkcert CA on iOS/Android for trusted HTTPS over LAN, then front the container with nginx/traefik locally if you need HTTPS.

 ---